albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 Flight Plan| which will insert the clicked position to the nearest flight plan leg.
 You can use this to add user-defined positions, airports or navaids in the middle of a flight plan.
-The nearest leg will be chosen automatically by *Little Navmap*.
+The nearest leg will be chosen automatically by *Little Navmap* for inserting the new position.

 *Little Navmap* will automatically assign names to the user-defined waypoints.
 You can leave these as they are or replace them with a more